veracity/veracity-documentation/common/markdown/service-api/service-api.md

 Follow our open projects related to Veracity Services API on https://github.com/veracity

 ## Stack Overflow
 Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge.
-The Veracity developer team monitor Stack Overflow forumposts that include the tag Veracity Platform.
+The Veracity developer team monitor Stack Overflow forum posts that include the tag Veracity Platform.

 [Visit Stack Overflow](https://stackoverflow.com/questions/tagged/veracity+platform?mode=all)